Most Accurate Home Value Estimators of 2025

 We found that Bank of America often uses outdated comparable sales to determine a home's value.

-Real estate agents and appraisers rarely use comps that sold more than 6–12 months after the home’s valuation.
-But our analysis found that Bank of America regularly uses comps that sold over a year ago.
+Real estate agents and appraisers rarely use comps that sell more than 6–12 months after the home's valuation.
+However, our analysis found that Bank of America regularly uses comps that sold over a year ago.

 Like other home value websites, Bank of America likely doesn't factor in your home's renovations or upgrades.